rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default withAuthorization;
 {{< /highlight >}}

 That's it.
 In this section, you have introduced Redux as state management library to manage your session and user state.
-Instead of relying on React's context for the authenticated user object and React's local state for the list of users from the Firebase database, you are storing these objects in the Redux store.
+Instead of relying on React's context API for the authenticated user object and React's local state for the list of users from the Firebase database, you are storing these objects in the Redux store.
 You can find the project with a slightly different folder structure in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-redux-firebase-authentication" %}}.

 {{% chapter_header "Authentication in React, Firebase and MobX" "react-firebase-authentication-mobx" %}}